Anthony Manfreda

 Anthony Richard Manfreda (February 19, 1904 – October 9, 1988) was an American football halfback.
 He holds the Holy Cross record for most yards gained (100 against Boston University in 1929) on a kickoff return.
 He played high school football for Sanborn Seminary in Kingston, New Hampshire.
-He also played in the National Football League for the Newark Tornadoes (2 games in 1930).
+He also played in the National Football League (NFL) for the Newark Tornadoes (2 games in 1930).
 He was born in Meriden, Connecticut.